 - Good plastic boxes can be stacked higher than normal cardboard ones.

-- Plastic can be reused for other things.
+- Plastic is reusable for other things.

 Using plastic bins to move instead of cardboard boxes has numerous advantages and could make your move much easier.
 For more moving tips or to get a quote for your move, just give us a call or fill out the form on our site.
 We’re Tiger Moving & Storage, and we have the experience needed to make things easy for you.